leefc01/Shared_Expense_Tracker/README.md

 # Shared Expense Tracker

 A Google Apps Script tool for HOAs, small organizations, and teams that automatically reads receipts and invoices from Google Drive, extracts key information, and logs everything to a Google Sheet.
-No server, no backend, no monthly fees — it runs entirely inside your Google account.
+Default option is no server, no backend, no monthly fees — it runs entirely inside your Google account.

+Bring your own API keys and you can use more robust options like Vision API or Document API.

 ---